halide/Halide/README_vulkan.md

 All correctness tests are now passing on tested configs for Linux & Windows using the target `host-vulkan-vk_int8-vk_int16-vk_int64-vk_float16-vk_float64-vk_v13` on LLVM v14.x.

-MacOS passes most tests but encounters internal MoltenVK code translation issues for wide vectors, and ambiguously function calls.
+MacOS passes most tests but encounters internal MoltenVK code translation issues for wide vectors, and ambiguous function calls.

 Python apps, tutorials and correctness tests are now passing, but the AOT cases are skipped since the runtime environment needs to be customized to locate the platform specific Vulkan loader library.